Foot–pound–second system of units: Pound as mass unit

 When the pound is used as a unit of mass, the core of the coherent system is similar and functionally equivalent to the corresponding subsets of the International System of Units (SI), using metre, kilogram and second (MKS), and the earlier centimetre–gram–second system of units (CGS).
-This system is often called the Absolute English System.
+This system is sometimes called the Absolute English System.

 In this sub-system, the unit of force is a derived unit known as the poundal.